Welcome to today's edition of the Rush 24-7 podcast.

 All right, here's more.

-Fine, George, what have you done about anything?
+What have you done about anything?

-You can sit there and talk about it all day long, and you can wear your red ribbon, and you go out and wear the yellow ribbon and you wear the purple ribbon or whatever the hell other ribbon you got out there, but what have you done?
+You can sit there and talk about it all day long, and you can wear your red ribbon, and you go out and wear the yellow ribbon, and you wear the purple ribbon, whatever the hell other ribbon you got out there.

 What have you done for any of this?

-You guys get caught up in these causes, and they're more to identify you with uh producers and others so that you get work and you make a big show out of this, but what have you done?
+You guys get caught up in these causes, and they're more to identify you with producers and others so that you get work and you make a big show out of this.

-We uh you know, we we bring up subjects.
+You know, we bring up subjects.

-I'm proud to be a part of this academy.
+I'm proud to be a part of this Academy.

-Proud to be part of the community and proud to be out of touch.
+Proud to be part of the community.

-All right, so you know they're they're they are who they are.
+So they are who they are.

-As I said the opening of the program, they're they're in the same place the Democrats are to the Democratic Party.
+As I said the opening of the program, they're in the same place the Democrats are to the Democratic Party.

 Democratic Party knows it's out of touch, too.

-But they've got this kook fringe base that'll smear them if they move off of this position that they've staked out.
+Because they know they're on the wrong side of this, but they've got this kook fringe base that'll smear them if they move off of this position that they've staked out.

-In order for the Democrats to occupy the position they occupy, liberalism in general, you have to not think much of people.
+In order for the Democrats to occupy the position they occupy, and liberalism in general, you have to not think much of people.

 You have to believe they can't do much on their own.